Infantry Weapons

 SplHGR-80 hand grenade

-The SplHGR-80 is an Austrian defensive fragmentation hand grenade with a plastic body, preformed steel-ball fragmentation, and a striker-release fuze.
-In the Boko Haram Insurgency archive it is treated cautiously as recovered or held insurgent materiel, based on Lake Chad basin weapons reporting rather than a documented single battlefield use.
+The SplHGR-80 is an Austrian defensive fragmentation hand grenade documented with a plastic body, striker-release fuze, 75 g of plasticized PETN, about 4,000 steel balls, and an alternate EHG designation.
+In this catalog it appears as insurgent-held or recovered materiel in the 2009 Boko Haram Insurgency, based on Lake Chad basin reporting rather than a single named combat use.

 Austria